 Did you put together a course but the enrollment process is a bit slow?
 An automated email sequence can help promote your work.

 To promote your course via email, you can create a workflow containing:

 Take a look at this case study from Girl Boss Mag.
 They use a countdown to get readers to sign up for their course before registration closes.

 Running a contest?
 Countdown timers are the email accessory you need!

 This email by travel company Suiteness is a perfect example of an email contest done well.
 It’s beautifully designed, interactive and a fun take on using a countdown timer.
 Plus, we’d definitely try our luck to win a share of $1 million in booking credits.

 Time is ticking!
 Countdown email timers are interactive, engage the reader and express much clearer how much time there is left on the clock.
 Implementing timers in your email design is easy and can positively influence your conversions.

-Editor’s note: This post was originally published in May 2017 but has been updated with new tips and examples.
+Editor’s note: This post was originally published in July 2019 but has been updated with new tips and examples.

 I’m Gediminas, CPO at MailerLite (not to be confused with C3PO from Star Wars).
 I work across all departments to ensure MailerLite is always working and helping you create the best email experience possible.
 The only thing I love more than building products is riding motorcycles—really, really fast.